siltium-labs/merlin-gql-cli/README.md

 If you want to use _npx_ instead, you don't need to install Merlin GQL globally.

-> From now on and through the rest of the guide, we will assume that you have the CLI installed globally, if you decided to use _npx_ then all you need to do is to prefix all the commands with `npx `.

 ### Starting a new project

 With the CLI you can create a new project using the _new_ command